themegrill/spacious/readme.txt

 /**********************************************************/

 == Changelog ==
-= Version TBD =
+= Version 1.7.3 - 2020-06-19 =
-* Enhancement - Gutenberg compatibility
+* Enhancement - Gutenberg compatibility.
 * Tweak - Add more Google Fonts.
 * Added - New Demo (Spacious Vet)- Use this Spacious demo to create your pet-friendly vet website.
 * Added - New Demo (Spacious Event )- Use this Spacious demo if you want to create an event website.
-* Remove - Unrequired deprecated demo config for theme demo lists
+* Remove - Unrequired deprecated demo config for theme demo lists.

 = Version 1.7.2 - 2020-05-27 =
 * Fix - JS error while certain header HTML element not rendered.